kxepal/couchdb-python/doc/views.rst

 create modular design functions without needs to duplicate a lot of same functionality.
-This is implementation of CommonJS `Modules <http://wiki.commonjs.org/wiki/Modules/1.1.1>`_ specification by :func:`~couchdb.server.compiler.require` function which is avaliable for all :ref:`ddoc` functions.
+This is implementation of CommonJS `Modules <http://wiki.commonjs.org/wiki/Modules/1.1.1>`_ specification by :func:`~couchdb.server.compiler.require` function which is available for all :ref:`ddoc` functions.

 Example of stored module: